 Title is the name of the song or full length project entered.

-Producer is the person responsible for the production or overall look and sound of the project.
+Producer is the person or persons responsible for the production or overall look and sound of the project.
 This may be the artist or an independent producer.

 Single length entry is one song entered into a particular category.
 Need not be commercially available.
 One song may be entered into multiple categories, but an entry fee must accompany entry into each category.
 Example: John Smith’s song “All My Travels” may be entered into multiple single length categories like Country, Best Song and Americana and may be combined on the same form, but an entry fee must accompany each category entered.